Current Status

 6. Installation of observing pads.

-Six, 10ft. x 10ft. observing pads have been poured and purchased, anyone wishing to purchase a personal pad, please contact the Treasurer.
+Six 10ft. x 10ft. observing pads have been poured and purchased.

 A Nice Comfy Spot to .